 The consulting engineer for the District is TRE & Associates, LLC. (the "Engineer").

 General Counsel

-The District engages Ronald J Freeman, Pflugerville, Texas, as General Counsel.
-Mr. Freeman, in a separate, individual capacity is also Of Counsel to the firm of McCall, Parkhurst & Horton L.L.P.
+The District engages Gordon Davis Johnson & Shane P.C., El Paso, Texas, as General Counsel.
 The fees payable to General Counsel are not contingent upon the issuance sale and delivery of the Bonds.

 Bond Counsel